 7. Choose abundance, not scarcity

 A gratitude mindset and an abundance mindset are heavily connected.
 Gratitude can change your perspective and mindset for the better and increase more positive thinking.

-When you focus on abundance and the opportunities available, you feel more grateful for what you have right now, and what you could have in the future.
+When you focus on abundance you feel more grateful for what you have right now, and what you could have in the future.

 When you have a scarcity mindset, you feel that there aren’t enough good things for you now and there will never be enough good things for you in the future.

 Gratitude and abundance are focused on the limitless opportunities available, which creates positive feelings.
 A scarcity mindset, in contrast, can result in feelings of fear, stress, anxiety.
 The result, is a feeling that there isn’t actually anything to be grateful for.

 Read more on how to develop an abundance mindset.

 Practicing gratitude can make you feel happier, more positive, more energetic and make you appreciate everything you have in your life in technicolour.

 Use these 7 tips to create your own gratitude practice.
 Research by University of Berkeley has found that you’re more likely to achieve your goals if you consciously practice gratitude.
 That’s a good enough reason to start your own gratitude practice.

 What’s the number one benefit of gratitude for you?